Jean-Luc Mélenchon: Political positions

-Mélenchon is an outspoken critic of the European Union (EU), which he views as having been corrupted through neoliberalism.
+Mélenchon is an outspoken critic of the EU, which he views as having been corrupted through neoliberalism.
 During his 2012 campaign, Mélenchon positioned himself against the trend towards economic globalisation, which he denounced as disproportionately profiting the financial industry and "high income earners" at the expense of the poor.
 He insisted international organisations such as the EU threatened to "strangle the voice of the people".
 He supports a renegotiation of European treaties.
 Mélenchon opposes the North Atlantic Treaty Organization (NATO), which he perceives as an affront to France's national sovereignty.
 He has repeatedly called for France to withdraw from NATO.
+Mélenchon has voiced his support for Rattachism.

-Mélenchon has been labelled a "populist" by numerous diverse people, with the PS senator Luc Carvounas saying he goes to "the summits of demagoguery and populism", and the magazine Slate, stating that Mélenchon's rhetoric is "shocking" and implying his entire political life is based around pleasing the people.
-He has been compared to Marine Le Pen in terms of debating style; political scientist Dominique Reynié even went as far as to say he "flirts with xenophobia when it helps him".

-Mélenchon has himself his vision of populism, which he sees as positive if it comes with a left ideology.
+Mélenchon has been labelled a populist by numerous diverse people, with the Socialist Party senator Luc Carvounas saying he goes to "the summits of demagoguery and populism", and the magazine Slate stating that Mélenchon's rhetoric is "shocking" and implying his entire political life is based around pleasing the people.
+He has been compared to Le Pen in terms of debating style; political scientist Dominique Reynié even went as far as to say he "flirts with xenophobia when it helps him".
+According to Bickerton, "LFI's starting point is not Marxist dialectics or class conflict, but le peuple".
+Political scientist Chloe Morin described Mélenchon as "the principal asset of La France Insoumise.
+He is also their principal handicap.
+He is a great orator, a matchless tactician but also a deeply divisive figure."
+Mélenchon has himself his vision of populism, which he sees as positive if it comes with left-wing politics, and believes it is possible to bring about a "citizens' revolution" to usher in "the epoch of the people".
 He is inspired by the philosopher Chantal Mouffe, who sought to theorise and rehabilitate the term "left populism".
-This theory argues that neoliberalism and austerity only made the far-right stronger and that the word "people" has to be reintroduced into the political sphere in a civic sense rather than an ethnic way (creating a "right populism" to fight).
+This theory argues that neoliberalism and austerity only made the far-right stronger and that the populist concept of "the people" has to be reintroduced into the political sphere in a civic sense rather than an ethnic way (creating a "right populism" to fight).

-Mélenchon has voiced his support for Rattachism.
-Observers have assessed his political positions as left-wing and far-left.
-According to sociologist Paolo Gerbaudo, Mélenchon had softened his "revolutionary and radical image" and de facto turned towards reformism.
-During the 2022 presidential campaign, Mélenchon had shifted towards a more pragmatic approach, and campaigning in favor of bread-and-butter issues.